 Yes, the US is under cyberattacks – constantly

 Being a rich superpower comes with a price, as the US found out the hard way.
-Especially American healthcare and financial organizations remain popular targets, since they are rich pickings for cybercrooks.
-Infrastructure is another favorite, as are municipalities which have often outdated cyber defenses.
+Especially American healthcare and financial organizations remain popular targets since they are rich pickings for cybercrooks.
+Infrastructure is another favorite, as are municipalities that often have outdated cyber defenses.

 Although it’s only April now, 2018 has already witnessed some pretty scary data breaches.

 - On January 3, 2018, the US Department of Homeland Security (DHS) announced that a former employee had made an unauthorized copy of a database containing the personal information of more than 240,000 current and former DHS employees.

 - In March 2018, JokerStash, a hacking syndicate, announced that it will release information on more than 5 million credit and debit cards stolen from Lord and Taylor and Saks Fifth Avenue.

 - According to the DHS and FBI, Russian government hackers targeted multiple U.S. critical infrastructure sectors, including energy, nuclear, commercial facilities, water, aviation, and manufacturing in March 2018.

 - On March 22, the computer systems of the City of Atlanta were breached by a ransomware attack that crippled the city’s online systems.
 The hackers locked the data and would only unlock it once they received $51,000 in bitcoins.

 - At the same time, Denver was hit by a ransomware attack pulling down important websites, including denvergov.org and pocketgov.org, and online services.
 Since the city was able to control the damage, no ransomware was paid.

 - In March 2018, hackers tried to shut down the Baltimore 911 system.
 The threat was isolated successfully and no other servers or systems across the city’s network were affected.

 - On March 25, Boeing was hit by a cyberattack.
 Few machines of the company were attacked, while the production equipment remained safe.